 There are no industry surveys or databases on M&A Advisory fees.
-The only ways I know to get information on fees is to ask people directly, from similar posts to this one and from comments like the ones below.
+The only ways I know to get information on fees is: to ask people directly, from similar posts to this one and from comments like the ones below.
 This is aggregate data that I’ve been accumulating for over a decade.

-Because the data is so sparse, changes in fees over time are even more difficult to determine.
+Because the data is so sparse, changes in fees over time are even more difficult to accurately determine.

 As we continue to recover from the mortgage crisis and continue to work in an environment where we have the lowest cost of capital in our lifetimes, I’m seeing two trends in M&A advisory fees over the past few years:

 1. An increase in success fees of 1 to 2% (of total transaction size), and